Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to many sources, Senator Marco Rubio is one of the candidates for the position of US Secretary of State.

 Marco Rubio has served on the Senate Foreign Relations Committee and the Senate Intelligence Committee.
-He was on the short list of people to be Trump's running mate and, if nominated for Secretary of State, would have no difficulty in getting confirmed by the Senate.
+He was on the short list of people to be chosen as Trump's running mate and if nominated for Secretary of State, Rubio would have no difficulty in being confirmed by the Senate.

 North Dakota Governor Doug Burgum

-Mr. Trump has said several times that North Dakota Governor Doug Burgum would be his choice for Secretary of Energy.
+Mr. Trump has said several times that North Dakota Governor Doug Burgum would be his choice for Energy Secretary.

-“Governor Burgum probably knows more about energy than anybody I know,” Trump said at a campaign rally.
-When Trump called Burgum to tell him he had been chosen as his running mate, he greeted Burgum as “Mr. Secretary.”
+Mr. Trump once said at a campaign rally that “Governor Burgum probably knows more about energy than anybody I know.”
+When Mr. Trump called Governor Burgum to inform him that he had been chosen as his running mate, Mr. Trump greeted Governor Burgum as “Mr. Secretary.”

 Republican Senator Bill Hagerty

-Bill Hagerty served as the U.S. ambassador to Japan under the first Trump administration and could be nominated for secretary of state, treasury secretary or commerce secretary.
-Before serving as ambassador and senator, Hagerty was an economic adviser to President George W. Bush and then a top economic official in Tennessee.
+Bill Hagerty served as US Ambassador to Japan under the first Trump administration and could be nominated for Secretary of State, Treasury Secretary or Commerce Secretary.
+Before serving as Ambassador and Senator, Mr. Hagerty was an economic adviser to President George W. Bush and later a top economic official in Tennessee.

 Robert O'Brien